The rugged Andes and tracts of impenetrable rainforest present formidable barriers to overland travel in Ecuador.

 Viewed from the sky, Ecuador really is something to behold.
 The Andean landscape is pockmarked with volcanoes that tumble towards the jungle, which makes for quite a spectacle when seen from above (providing the clouds play ball).
 The views are one of the perks of flying in Ecuador, although the melting glaciers below may persuade climate-conscious travelers to stick with the buses.

 Unless you have lots of time and money at your disposal, you’ll need to fly to get to the Galápagos Islands and probably also the Amazon rainforest (although long-distance buses can take you to some areas).
 LATAM and Avianca are the main domestic carriers.

 There's not much accessible transportation in Ecuador

 Like much of South America, Ecuador places significant obstacles in the path of people with disabilities, from uneven sidewalks without ramps to steps at the entrances to public buildings and hotels.
 Few long-distance buses are wheelchair accessible, so you may need to forego travel by road and take to the skies instead to traverse the country.

 Though the rules are not always followed, long-distance buses are supposed to carry disabled passengers for free, and disabled travelers also get discounts on internal air travel.
-Alternatively, you could book an accessible tour through the likes of Latin America For All, which can help bridge many of the challenges that travelers with disabilities face in Ecuador.
+Alternatively, you could book an accessible tour through a company such as Latin America For All to overcome some of the challenges that travelers with disabilities face in Ecuador.
 For more information, see Lonely Planet's Accessible Travel Resources.